-A. Except as otherwise provided in NRS 574.201 to 574.204, inclusive, and section 6.12.110, if a person is lawfully arrested and detained and any animal owned or possessed by the person is impounded by an animal protection officer, the person may provide the name of a person who is authorized to care for the animal.
+- A. Except as otherwise provided in NRS 574.201 to 574.204, inclusive, and section 6.12.110, if a person is lawfully arrested and detained and any animal owned or possessed by the person is impounded by an animal protection officer, the person may provide the name of a person who is authorized to care for the animal.
 The animal protection officer or the animal shelter will transfer the animal to such a person if the animal protection officer determines that the person is able to provide adequate care and shelter to the animal.
-If within ten (10) days after the animal protection officer impounds the animal no such authorized person is able to provide adequate care and shelter to the animal, the animal protection officer or the animal no such authorized person is able to provide adequate care and shelter to the animal, the animal protection officer or the animal no such authorized person is able to provide adequate care and shelter to the animal, the animal protection officer or the animal shelter:
+If within ten (10) days after the animal protection officer impounds the animal no such authorized person is able to provide adequate care and shelter to the animal protection officer or the animal shelter: - 1.
+May allow another person who is able to provide adequate care and shelter to care for the animal temporarily; or - 2.
+The animal shall be released to and become the property of the contracted animal shelter.

-1. May allow another person who is able to provide adequate care and shelter to care for the animal temporarily; or

-- 2. The animal shall be released to and become the property of the contracted animal shelter. - B. If after five (5) days, the person lawfully arrested or detained has not provided the name of another person to take possession of the impounded animal, the animal protection officer or the animal shelter may:

-1. Allow another person who is able to provide adequate care and shelter to care for the animal temporarily; or

-2. The animal shall be released to and become the property of the contracted animal shelter.

-- C. Any charges, fees or costs incurred by the contracted animal shelter shall be the responsibility of the animal's owner, and the City shall not be liable for any such charges, fees or costs. - D. As used in this section:

-1. "Animal" means any dog, cat, horse, other domesticated animal or undomesticated animal that is maintained as a pet.
-The term:
+- B. If after five (5) days, the person lawfully arrested or detained has not provided the name of another person to take possession of the impounded animal, the animal protection officer or the animal shelter may: - 1.
+Allow another person who is able to provide adequate care and shelter to care for the animal temporarily; or - 2.
+The animal shall be released to and become the property of the contracted animal shelter. - C. Any charges, fees or costs incurred by the contracted animal shelter shall be the responsibility of the animal's owner, and the City shall not be liable for any such charges, fees or costs. - D. As used in this section: - 1.
+"Animal" means any dog, cat, horse, other domesticated animal or undomesticated animal that is maintained as a pet.
+The term: - i.

-- i.
 Includes any chicken, pig, rabbit or other animal that is maintained as a pet whether or not the animal is domesticated. - ii.
 Except as otherwise provided in subparagraph 1, does not include any cattle, sheep, goats, swine or poultry. - 2.
-"Animal shelter" has the meaning ascribed to it in NRS 574.240.

-6.08.080 - Release of Impounded Animals; Impounded Animals Deemed Abandoned

-A. No animals impounded under the provisions of this Title shall be released to the animal owner or person lawfully possessing such animal, except upon performance of the following conditions:

-1. The owner or person lawfully possessing such animal is in compliance with all of the applicable provisions of this title;

-2. Where the person owning, keeping, harboring, or possessing such animals is a resident of the City and the animal is unlicensed, there has been paid to the animal protection officer or designee the license fee for a City license for the animal as provided by law;

-3. The animal protection officer has determined that such dog or cat does not have or is not reasonably suspected of having rabies;

-4. The animal has been spayed or neutered in accordance with Chapter 6.16 of this title if so required; and,

-5. If the animals is a dog, cat, potbellied pig, ferret, or rabbit the animal has been microchipped and the cost thereof paid by the person to whom the animal is released.
+"Animal shelter" has the meaning ascribed to it in NRS 574.240. - 6.08.080 Release of Impounded Animals: Impounded Animals Deemed Abandoned- - A. No animals impounded under the provisions of this Title shall be released to the animal owner or person lawfully possessing such animal, except upon performance of the following conditions: - 1.
+The owner or person lawfully possessing such animal is in compliance with all of the applicable provisions of this title; - 2.
+Where the person owning, keeping, harboring, or possessing such animals is a resident of the City and the animal is unlicensed, there has been paid to the animal protection officer or designee the license fee for a City license for the animal as provided by law; - 3.
+The animal protection officer has determined that such dog or cat does not have or is not reasonably suspected of having rabies; - 4.
+The animal has been spayed or neutered in accordance with Chapter 6.16 of this title if so required; and, - If the animals is a dog, cat, potbellied pig, or ferret, the animal has been microchipped and the cost thereof paid by the person to whom the animal is released.